 \section{{\sc Lap-Core}: Laplacian-Based Core--Periphery Detection}

-In this section, we explore the usefulness of using Laplacian eigenvectors for detecting core--periphery structure, and we remark that the methodology is applicable to both unweighted and weighted graphs.
-The \emph{combinatorial Laplacian} matrix associated to the adjacency matrix $G$ of a graph is $F=D-G$, where $D$ is a diagonal matrix and $D_{ii}$ denotes the degree of vertex $i$ for an unweighted graph.
+In this section, we explore the utility of employing Laplacian eigenvectors for detecting core--periphery structure.
+(As with {\sc Path-Core}, this approach is applicable to either unweighted or weighted graphs.)
+The \emph{combinatorial Laplacian} matrix associated to the adjacency matrix $A$ of a graph $G$ is $F=D-A$, where $D$ is a diagonal matrix and $D_{ii}$ denotes the degree of vertex $i$ in the case of an unweighted graph.
 For a weighted graph, $D_{ii}$ denotes the sum of the weights associated to vertex $i$.
-The solutions of the generalized eigenvalue problem $F{\bf x} = \lambda D {\bf x}$ are related to the solutions of the eigenvalue problem $L{\bf x} = \lambda {\bf x}$, where $L=D^{-1}G$ is often called the \emph{random-walk Laplacian} of $G$.
+The solutions of the generalized eigenvalue problem $F{\bf x} = \lambda D {\bf x}$ are related to the solutions of the eigenvalue problem $L{\bf x} = \lambda {\bf x}$, where $L=D^{-1}A$ is often called the \emph{random-walk Laplacian} of $G$.
 Using $L= I - D^{-1} F$, one can write the random-walk Laplacian in terms of the combinatorial Laplacian.
 Because $L$ is a row-stochastic matrix, one can interpret it as a transition probability matrix of a Markov chain whose states are the vertices of $G$.
 In this interpretation, the matrix element $L_{ij}$ denotes the transition probability that a random walker jumps from vertex $i$ to vertex $j$ in a single step.
-If the pair $(\lambda,{\bf v})$ is an (eigenvalue,eigenvector) solution to $L{\bf x} = \lambda {\bf x}$, then $(1-\lambda,{\bf v})$ is a solution to $F{\bf x} = \lambda D {\bf x}$.
+If the pair $(\lambda,{\bf v})$ is an (eigenvalue, eigenvector) solution to $L{\bf x} = \lambda {\bf x}$, then $(1-\lambda,{\bf v})$ is a solution to $F{\bf x} = \lambda D {\bf x}$.
 The top\footnote{The top eigenvectors of the random-walk Laplacian $L$ are the eigenvectors that correspond to the largest eigenvalues of $L$.
 That is, these are the eigenvalues closest to $\lambda_1 = 1$, the largest eigenvalue of $L$.
 The bottom eigenvectors of $L$ correspond to the smallest eigenvalues of $L$.
-Note that the eigenvalues $\lambda_1 = 1 \leq \lambda_2 \leq \dots \leq \lambda_n $ of $L$ satisfy $|\lambda_i| \leq 1$ for all $i \in \{1,\dots,n\}$.} eigenvectors of the random-walk Laplacian define the coarsest modes of variation or slowest modes of mixing in a graph, and they have a natural interpretation in terms of a random walk on the graph (and thus as a toy model of a conservative diffusion process).
-There exists a rich literature in the machine learning, data analysis, and image processing communities \cite{SpielmanT96,Meila01arandom,BelkinPartha,CoifmanPNAS,roweis2000ndr,Coifman_Lafon} in successfully using such eigenvectors for tasks like clustering, ranking, image partitioning, and data visualization.
+The eigenvalues $\lambda_1 = 1 \leq \lambda_2 \leq \dots \leq \lambda_n $ of $L$ satisfy $|\lambda_i| \leq 1$ for all $i \in \{1,\dots,n\}$.} eigenvectors of the random-walk Laplacian define the coarsest modes of variation (i.e., slowest modes of mixing) in a graph, and they have a natural interpretation in terms of a random walk on the graph (and thus as a toy model of a conservative diffusion process).
+There exists a rich literature in the machine-learning, data-analysis, and image-processing communities \cite{SpielmanT96,Meila01arandom,BelkinPartha,CoifmanPNAS,roweis2000ndr,Coifman_Lafon} on the use of such eigenvectors for tasks like clustering, ranking, image partitioning, and data visualization.